Have you ever been told you had seasonal depression?

 Seasonal Affective Disorder (SAD) is a type of depression displaying a recurring seasonal pattern.
 Symptoms of the Winter Pattern of SAD include:

-- Generally healthy adults, age 18 to 65, with SAD symptoms that are moderate or severe.
+Generally healthy adults, age 18 to 65, with or without SAD symptoms that are moderate or severe.

 For more information call the Neuromodulation Research Program at (401) 680-4143 or submit your information via our contact form above.

 Recruitment Status Open

 Fill out the form below or call (401) 455-6537 to contact our research team.